pfnet-research/chainer-graph-cnn/README.md

 scikit-learn (0.18.1)
 scipy (0.18.1)
 ```
-It may work with others versions; not tested.
+It may work with other versions; not tested.

 Results
 -------